MickWest/sitrec/docs/CustomModels.md

 The geometries are only intended for simple tests.
 For more flexibility you can create or import a custom model.

 Model are in OpenGL .glb format only.
-You don't need to use Blender to make them, but that's the only doumented pipeline.
+You don't need to use Blender to make them, but that's the only documented pipeline.
 Other tools should be similar.

 Internally, Sitrec used the metric system.
 So you need to set this in Blender if you want your models to be consistently sized.
 ![blender-units.jpg](docimages/blender-units.jpg)

 ### Blender Orientation and scale

 When creating a model, such as an aircraft, the forward direction should be along the negative y-axis.
 This makes it consistent with the OpenGL coordinate system used by Sitrec.
-In blender you can see the directions of the axes with the axes widget.
+In Blender, you can see the directions of the axes with the axes widget.
 RGB, Red, Green, and Blue are X, Y, and Z.

 The aircraft should be centered so its center of gravity is at the origin.
 This generally means the Y-axis will pass through the nose.

 The aircraft should be level, as if it is wheels down.
 Angle of attack adjustments are done at run-time.
 This usually means the wings and horizontal stabilizers are level.

 The size of the object can be seen in the bounding box dimensions.
 Ensure this matches expectations.
-The bounding box only works for single objects, so if your object is multi-parth then you'll have to use another method.
+The bounding box only works for single objects, so if your object is multi-part then you'll have to use another method.

 ![blender-dimensions.jpg](docimages/blender-dimensions.jpg)